Ramos-Diego/notes/backend-centos/step4-selinux.md

 ---
 Once SELinux is enforced we need to make changes to enable http requests to our server:

-Allow HTTP servers to connect to other backends
+Allow HTTP servers to connect to other backends.
+In other words, allow your app running on localhost:[PORT] to respond through nginx.
 ```sh
 setsebool -P httpd_can_network_connect on
 ```
 - `-P`: persist change

-Allow HTTP servers to read files from user home directory
+Allow HTTP servers to read files from user home directory.
+In other words, enables static files to be served by nginx.
 ```sh
 setsebool -P httpd_enable_homedirs on
 ```